nextleap-project/countermitm/source/new.rst

 - all message names starting with "vc-" use the "vg-" prefix instead.

-- in step 1 the oob-transferred type is ``TYPE=vg-invite-X`` indicating Alice's offer of letting Bob join group X.
+- in step 1 the oob-transferred type is ``TYPE=vg-INVITENUMBER-X`` indicating Alice's offer of letting Bob join group X.

-- in step 2 Bob manually confirms he wants to join the group X. before his device sends the ``vg-request-X`` message.
+- in step 2 Bob manually confirms he wants to join the group X. before his device sends the ``vg-request`` message.

+- in step 4 b) Bob's device adds group X to the encrypted part of the 'vc-request-with-auth' message, together with ``Bob_FP`` and the ``AUTH`` value from step 1.

 The steps from Step 6 of the `setup-contact`_ protocol are replaced with the following steps:

-6. Alice broadcasts an encrypted "vg-member-added" message to all group members (including Bob), gossiping the Autocrypt keys of everyone, including the new member Bob.
+6. Alice broadcasts an encrypted "vg-member-added" message to all members of group X (including Bob), gossiping the Autocrypt keys of everyone, including the new member Bob.

 7. Bob receives the encrypted "vg-member-added" message and learns all the keys